Overcoming Feeding Challenges in Children and Infants: How Occupational and Speech Therapy Can Help

 Early intervention at any age is essential to prevent long-term effects on growth, nutrition, and family dynamics.

-How Feeding Therapy with Occupational and Speech Therapists Supports Feeding Development
+How Feeding Therapy (FT) with Occupational and Speech Therapists Supports Feeding Development

 Occupational therapists provide holistic solutions to address the sensory, motor, and behavioral aspects of feeding.
 Speech-language pathologists bring expertise in oral-motor skills and swallowing function, making them a key part of the feeding therapy team.